puzpuzpuz/cls-rtracer/README.md

 ## Advanced features

-In certain situations you may want to have an id available in the scope of an arbitrary function, e.g. in a code that acts as a background job.
+In certain situations you may want to have an id available outside of the request handler scope, say, in a code that acts as a background job.
 In this case you may use the `runWithId()` function:

 ```js
 const rTracer = require('cls-rtracer')